knjx547/patched_bunny/README.md

 these commands are coming soon

 ```

-# ERRORS
-If you get any errors make sure to install requirements.txt, command: pip install -r requirements.txt
 If that doesn't help and you still get errors dm me on discord miaa.kiss